-The School now has 4 themes: Pharmaceutics, Pharmacy Practice, Pharmacology & Physiology and Biomedical Sciences which are led by 4 newly appointed professors.
+The School has four overall themes: Pharmaceutics, Pharmacy Practice, Pharmacology & Physiology and Biomedical Sciences which are led by four newly appointed professors.

-Biosciences will be led by Professor Francis (Frank) Martin who will be joining us from Lancaster University in September 2016.
+is led by Professor Francis (Frank) Martin who joined us from Lancaster University.
 Alongside an extensive research track record in bio-imaging, cancer aetiology, neurodegenerative disease and toxicology, he also has strong teaching experience in biomedical sciences and toxicology.

 Our well-qualified and accessible staff are committed to working with students and providing the very best in modern science education.
 In addition to our research-active academic staff, we have experienced practitioners, including biomedical scientists, community and hospital pharmacists.
 We continue to invest in our courses and over £10 million has been spent on the School since 2007 so that students can study in state-of-the-art teaching areas.
 Our excellent practical and research laboratories constantly evolve to ensure they are in line with modern industry practice, having recently been further enhanced by the impressive purpose-built JB Firth Building.

 Excellent teaching and student experience is at the very core of the School of Pharmacy and Biomedical Sciences.
 Students are provided with a range of opportunities alongside their studies, including placements, guest speakers, research internships and overseas study trips – all with the intention of developing the next generation of science and healthcare professionals.